gt-marine-robotics-group/Virtuoso/virtuoso_navigation/README.md

 When finished with all waypoints, the player will publish a success message.

+### multi_tasks_waypoint_player_node.py
+Check the `virtuoso_localization` documentation on the `multi_tasks_waypoint_saver_node.py` to see how multi-task waypoints are saved.
+The node takes a request specifying which task's waypoints the USV should navigate through.
+The waypoints are saved in a `points_{file_num}.yaml` file inside of `~/mrg/semis_waypoints`.
+If no file_num is specified as a paramter when the node is launched, the node will use the most recent waypoints file (i.e. the one with the highest number).
+The node will then find the waypoints for the requested task in the file and navigate through them, similar to how the `waypoint_player_node` does.
+Upon success, the action returns.

 ## External Subscribed Topics

 | Topic | Message Type | Frame | Purpose |